Skip to content

 Charlie Troop Leads the Assault

 At the tip of the spear during Operation Minotaur was Charlie Troop, 5th Squadron, 73rd Cavalry Regiment (Reconnaissance), part of the 82nd Airborne Division.
 These paratroopers executed high-risk breaching maneuvers in the contested villages near Qubbah.
 Notably, Pfc.
 Travis Sigmon and Sgt.
-Nathan Yates were documented placing explosive charges on compound gates—a dangerous and deliberate task that allowed coalition forces to penetrate suspected insurgent strongholds.
+Nathan Yates were documented placing explosive charges on compound gates.
+A dangerous and deliberate task that allowed coalition forces to penetrate suspected insurgent strongholds.
 Charlie Troop's reconnaissance focus made it ideal for the fluid and unpredictable combat environment along the Euphrates corridor.

 Bravo Troop Holds the Line